 Don’t limit electromechanical safety analysis to traditional methods.
 See how the Creo Clearance and Creepage extension can help you ensure product safety and optimize your electromechanical detailed design process.

-Conductive parts need to be a safe distance from one another, otherwise an arcing failure may occur: a powerful discharge of electricity that creates heat.
+Conductive parts need to be a safe distance from one another, otherwise an arcing failure—a powerful discharge of electricity that creates heat—may occur.
 Even the smallest electromechanical design mistakes can create circuit damage, overheating, and even fires—not to mention recalls, warranty claims, or injures.

-Learn how to use Creo Clearance and Creepage extension with a combination of Windchill PLM software and the Design Exploration extension (DEX) to improve design quality and optimize your designs for electrical product safety.
+Learn how to use the Creo Clearance and Creepage extension with a combination of Windchill PLM software and the Design Exploration (DEX) extension to improve design quality and optimize your designs for electrical product safety.